Details and Policies

 Some things to note:

 While we will always strive to make everyone happy, sometimes we cannot comply with everyones’ requests.
 In the application, you will be asked your preferences in jobs and work times.
 We will do our best to match you with your preferences, however, we do not guarantee it all will be met.
 If there are extenuating circumstances with anything, please contact us and we will do our best to work with you.
 You are expected to be able to get yourself to and from the volunteer location on your own and on time.
-We are not responsible for getting you to your shift on time and if you are marked as a “No Show,” we will cash in your check as described above.
+We are not responsible for getting you to your shift on time and if you are marked as a “No Show,” you may owe the amount discounted.
 If you are requesting housing through the MHB process, we will do our best to place you in housing that is convenient, but cannot guarantee that convenient or close housing will be available.
 If you are requesting housing through the MHB process, your request will still be honored in the order it was received, in other words, being a volunteer does not move you to the front of the list, so please apply ASAP.
 Sometimes, unexpected circumstances occur and we understand that.
-If something comes up that prevents you from meeting your shift, we would appreciate it if you could find someone else willing to cover your shift.
+If something comes up that prevents you from meeting your shift, we would appreciate it if you could find someone else on the volunteer team willing to cover your shift.
+This person must be another volunteer this year or must be approved by the Volunteer Coordinator.
 We also would appreciate it if you could give us a heads up via text.
 More information on this will be provided in emails leading up to the event.

 In the months and weeks leading to the event, the draft schedules will be emailed to everyone.
 If you find that you must change your shift, you may contact other volunteers on your own and ask them to swap.
 If they have accepted, then both of you may send an email to us confirming the swap and we will make the change in our schedule.